sherlyangel15/EscapeBallGame/README.md

-# EscapeBall
+# Escape Ball

-**Challenging Puzzle Platformer**
-Welcome to *Escape Ball*, a thrilling puzzle game where precision and strategy are your best friends!
-Navigate through eight dynamic levels, solve puzzles, and find the exit to progress to the next challenge.

----
+Escape Ball is a time-sensitive puzzle-platformer where the player controls a customizable ball, navigating through eight challenging levels filled with enemies and traps.
+The goal is to find the exit within the time limit while managing health and defeating enemies strategically.
+Note: The eighth level is designed to be impossible to win, adding a unique twist to the gameplay.

-## Key Features
+## Features

-- **Challenging Level Design**: Eight carefully crafted levels, each with unique obstacles and progressively increasing difficulty to solve.
-- **Responsive Player Controls**: Smooth movement mechanics built for precision.
-- **Engaging Visual Effects**: Particle systems and animations for satisfying feedback.
-- **Puzzle Gameplay**: Find the exit in each level while overcoming obstacles and solving challenges.

----
+- **Time-Based Survival:** The player's health depletes over time, requiring them to collect hearts or complete levels within a five-minute limit.
+- **Dynamic Enemy Interaction:** Six unique enemy types, including falling spikes, moving balls, and crushing walls, offer diverse challenges.
+- **Survival Mode:** A timed power-up allows the player to defeat enemy balls and indestructible, turning the ball red with an evil expression.
+- **Customization:** Players can use coins earned in the game to buy health or change the ball's color in the in-game store.

 ## Technologies Used